centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

     be considered in the statistics of group "G1".
 -   The statistics of host "H1" will not be considered for group "G1" if the reporting period selected is February.
--   If the reporting periods starts on January 15 and end on February 15, the statistics of host "H1" will be considered for the statistics of group "G1" only from January 15 to January 31.
+-   If the reporting period starts on January 15 and ends on February 15, the statistics of host "H1" will be considered for the statistics of group "G1" only from January 15 to January 31.